 In countries with a hot climate there is a high risk of forest fires.
-Our chain saws are therefore fitted with a SPARK ARRESTOR MESH.
-Check whether your saw is fitted with such a mesh.
+The chain saw is therefore fitted with a SPARK ARRESTOR MESH.

 With this type of muffler it is very important that you follow the instructions on checking, maintaining and servicing your saw (see the section on "Inspecting, maintaining and servicing chain saw safety equipment").